locally made gift guide

 Book Your Stay

 Santa Barbara has long attracted innovators and cultivated creators, and as a result some notable global brands were launched in The American Riviera®.
 One of the most revered and successful surfboard shapers in the world, Al Merrick’s Channel Islands Surfboards is one such brand that started here in 1969.
 The flagship Channel Islands Surfboards retail store (36 Anacapa Street) is located in The Funk Zone and carries exclusive Santa Barbara branded apparel—from baby onesies and men’s and women’s t-shirts to hats and sweatshirts—along with surfboards and accessories.

 SeaVees is another longtime Santa Barbara staple.
 The maker of a classic canvas sneaker that debuted in 1964, SeaVees re-launched 40 years later with contemporary interpretations of the original style for men and women.
-They recently opened a Santa Barbara showroom at their downtown headquarters (118 East Ortega Street) where you can book an appointment for a fitting with a personal stylist and get to know the people behind the brand while stocking up on fashionable kicks.
+They recently opened a Santa Barbara retail store in The Funk Zone (24 E Mason Street) where you can get to know the people behind the brand while stocking up on fashionable kicks.

 A major player in the footwear category also headquartered locally, Deckers Brands made its mark in 1973 with the Deckers rainbow flip flop.
 Today, the company designs and sells fashion and performance lifestyle brands with an emphasis on outdoor and active living: Ugg Australia, Teva, Sanuk and Hoka One One.
 You can visit the Deckers Brand Showcase (6601 Hollister Avenue) in Goleta to shop all of their brands under one roof and explore their innovation lab.
 If you don’t want to get charged for an overweight suitcase on your return home, they’ll even ship anything you purchase onsite free of charge.